See the Information Technology Division organizational chart as of January 18, 2017.

 CeCe serves as key liaison between the Vice President of Information Technology and the President, other VPs, Deans, Chairs, faculty, staff, students and the public-at-large; coordinates the VPIT's schedule; provides personal staff support for the VPIT; provides administrative support to others within the VPIT office as needed; oversees the coordination of events hosted by the VPIT, such as meetings, conferences, official functions, and social events; oversees special projects as directed by the VPIT (e.g. reports, presentations, surveys, meeting minutes); and assists with updating and maintenance of the content of the VPIT website.

-Kim provides front office customer service and administrative support for the IT Division; serves as the primary receptionist for the IT Division; provides back-up administrative support and scheduling assistance for the Office of the Vice President for Information Technology; assists with meeting and event scheduling and arrangements; and serves on the editorial team for the division's internal newsletter.
+Tran provides front office customer service and administrative support for the IT Division; serves as the primary receptionist for the IT Division; provides back-up administrative support and scheduling assistance for the Office of the Vice President for Information Technology; and assists with meeting and event scheduling and arrangements.

 IT Communications Coordinator